-After the Backstage website was taken down in 2009, APAC transferred the collection records into Culture Grid, along with relevant institution details, to form the UK Theatre Collections dataset.
+After the Backstage website was taken down in 2009, APAC transferred the collection records into Culture Grid, along with relevant institution details, to form UKTC.
 The data migration was carried out in 2010 through an SSN grant of £10,000 from the Museums, Libraries and Archives Council (MLA).

 This also funded a project to clean and update the migrated data, add new records, and hold a training day for APAC members on the admin ‘backend’ so that they could manage their records.
 The project was completed in February 2011.
-Culture Grid closed in March 2015, and although the UKTC records could still be searched, they could not be updated.
-The UKTC dataset was taken down from the APAC website in 2018.
+Culture Grid closed in March 2015, and UKTC was subsequently taken off-line.

 National Performance Database